 Premenstrual Syndrome (PMS), feeling ‘hormonal’, an attack of the crazies.
 Whatever you call it, we all know that the monthly rollercoaster that is being a menstruating woman has physical and emotional side effects which really suck.

-PMS is defined as, ‘distressing physical, psychological and behavioral symptoms not caused by disease which regularly recur between ovulation and menstruation’.
+PMS is defined as, ‘distressing physical, psychological and behavioural symptoms not caused by disease which regularly recur between ovulation and menstruation’.
 It’s widely thought to be related to activity in the ovaries, because it doesn’t occur before puberty, in pregnancy or after menopause.

 But if that’s not you, then the likelihood that you experience PMS each month is overwhelming.
 The experts agree.
 Dr Hannah Darvill, a GP based in Birmingham, admits, ”It affects around 95% of women and is severe in about 5% of cases."